Skedog/DogeBot/README.md

 * !wrongsong: Removes the last song requested by the user calling the command.

 ### All Default Commands
-* !8ball: Returns a random '8-Ball' type of message
+* ~~!8ball: Returns a random '8-Ball' type of message~~ - Disabled due to broken API
 * !bf4stats **_${username}_**: Returns **_${username}_**'s rank, k/d and full stats link
 * !commands: Returns a link to the user added commands for the channel
   * !command: Alias for !commands